Skip to content

 KICK THINGS UP A NOTCH

 You can use large stones and boulders for form and function, according to Wolfe.
 You can arrange them in a sculptural fashion so they look almost like art, or you can use them as a property marker instead of a fence.
-You can even use them to cover up eyesores — if you have an unsightly tree stump or a stubborn patch of lawn where the grass won’t grow.
-“Because they’re all unique, it’s a great way to make your property stand out,” Wolfe says.
+You can even use them to cover up eyesores, such as an unsightly tree stump or a stubborn patch of lawn where the grass won’t grow.
+“Because they’re all unique, [boulders are] a great way to make your property stand out,” Wolfe says.
 “There’s an eye-catching curb-appeal element to having something like that.”

 With cold-weather accessories, your yard can be as enjoyable in winter as it is in summer.
 “Incorporating heat sources like firepits or mounted infrared heaters, insulating the ground with outdoor rugs and providing attractive storage for outdoor blankets all help to create a ready-made infrastructure for cold weather,” Lenhart says.

-Front yards traditionally have been all about curb appeal.
-During the COVID-19 pandemic, however, homeowners began rethinking their front yards to maximize their outdoor space.
-That trend endures, according to Lenhart.
-“The isolation of quarantine … had us all craving some company.
-Social front yard spaces met that need by providing safe spaces to socialize and creating conditions where we’d be more likely to have spontaneous encounters with our neighbors,” he says.
-“We’re out of quarantine now, but the lesson seems to have stuck with us — our clients continue to request front yard seating areas, firepits, play spaces, veggie gardens and other welcoming, functional design areas.”
-By creating a comfortable and accommodating outdoor space, you can use the area to host friends and family.
-Invite your neighbor over for tea, host a garden or pool party or just enjoy a simple meal with a friend under the stars.
+Front yards traditionally have been all about curb appeal, but homeowners have also turned to their front yards to maximize their outdoor space.
+“Our clients continue to request front yard seating areas, firepits, play spaces, veggie gardens and other welcoming, functional design areas,” says Lenhart.
+Creating a comfortable and accommodating outdoor space allows you to use the area to host friends and family.
+Invite your neighbor over for tea, host a garden or pool party, or just enjoy a simple meal with a friend under the stars.

 Getty Images